Saturday, 19 October 2013

 FA Vase 1st Round

-Hartley Wintney were on a fantastic FA Cup run and had beaten higher league Clevedon Town down in the west country 4-3 on Monday, so I was intrigued to go and see what it was all about.
-They had to battle through the rounds right from the start, at the extra preliminary round in mid-August.
+Hartley Wintney's best FA Cup run came in 2013 whilst they were still members of the Combined Counties Premier They had to battle through the rounds right from the start, at the extra preliminary round in mid-August.
 A 1-1 draw at Hellenic League Kidlington was followed up by winning the replay 5-2 at home.
-Next up in the Preliminary Round they defeated fellow league side Badshot Lea on their own patch, this time 3-2 without needing a replay.
+Next up in the Preliminary Round, they defeated fellow league side Badshot Lea on their own patch, this time 3-2 without needing a replay.
 It was another opponent from their own league that stood in their way and after drawing 0-0 at home, won 2-0 at Camberley.
 In the next round, their most incredible result yet.
 They travelled to Ryman Division 1 South side Eastbourne Town and trounced them 5-1, despite being a division lower.
-Then last of all they hosted Clevedon Town, again from a higher league, drawing 1-1 before winning the replay 4-3 on Monday night.
-They now face one more game, against Daventry Town who are also a league above.
-If they win that then they have the chance of pulling any League 1 or 2 side out of the hat.
-It will be easier said than done.
-Whereas the 2 previous higher sides have been struggling, Daventry are absolutely smashing their league, winning every competitive game bar one this season.
-For either side to make the first round would be special, but for someone from step 5 of non-league, like Hartley Wintney, it's very rare to see them get that far.
+Then last of all they hosted Clevedon Town, again from a higher league, drawing 1-1 before winning the replay.
+Their run came to an end in the 4th Qualifying Round when they lost 6-1 at home to in-form Daventry Town.
+They matched the progression again in 2020, losing 1-0 at Dagenham & Redbridge.

 Talking of the clubhouse, this is the main hub of the stadium.
-It has big screens and Sky and a very good selection of drinks (cider wise at least) for a clubhouse.
+It has big screens and Sky and a very good selection of drinks (cider at least) for a clubhouse.
 Food is also served from here, and although I didn't have anything, there looked to be a good choice.
 Club shop wise, they sell badges and polo shirts, but not much else.
-I am wishing them luck in getting through in the cup, maybe they will bring out more then if they draw a big team.
-In any case, I enjoyed my visit here, the football was good and the atmosphere was friendly.

 No comments: